On the convergence rate of a numerical method for the Hunter-Saxton equation: Explicit examples with convergence rates

 \end{example}

 In the previous example, infinitesimal energy concentrations took place for each $t \in [\frac{2}{\pi}, \infty)$, but what about the possibility of an infinitesimal amount of energy concentrating initially, i.e., at $t=0$, in which case $\bar{u}_x \notin L^{\infty}(\R)$?
-This phenomenon has been observed for cusped initial data, see \cite[Sec.
-5]{AlphaAlgorithm} and \cite[Sec.
+This phenomenon has been observed for cusped initial data, see e.g., \cite[Sec.
+5]{AlphaAlgorithm} or \cite[Sec.
 3]{NumericalConservative}.

 Since $C_c^{0, \beta}\subset L^{\infty}(\R)$ for all $\beta \in (0, 1]$, the case $\bar{u}_x \in C_c^{0, \beta}$ excludes wave breaking times from accumulating initially, the same can be said for $\bar{u}_x \in \mathrm{BV}(\R)$, but it can occur when $\bar{u}_x \in B_2^{\beta}$.
 Indeed, introduce the Besov space